mjgroth/deephys/docs/source/index.rst

-Welcome to Deephys export Python library documentation!
+Welcome to the documentation for Deephys' python-exporter library!
 =========================================

 .. toctree::